ktrueda/parquet-tools/README.md

 ![Run Unittest](https://github.com/ktrueda/parquet-tools/workflows/Run%20Unittest/badge.svg)
 ![Run CLI test](https://github.com/ktrueda/parquet-tools/workflows/Run%20CLI%20test/badge.svg)

-This is pip version of [parquet-tools](https://github.com/apache/parquet-mr).
+This is a pip version of [parquet-tools](https://github.com/apache/parquet-mr).
+In other words, this is a CLI tools of [Apache Arrow](https://github.com/apache/arrow).
+You can show parquet file content/shema on local disk or on AWS S3.

 ## Features

-- Read Parquet data
+- Read Parquet data (local file or file on S3)
-- Read Parquet metadata/schema
-- Read Parquet file on cloud storage like S3 (Future)
+- Read Parquet metadata/schema (local file or file on S3)

 ## Installation